leoleovich/grafsy/README.md

 ## Base

 - supervisor - Supervisor manager which is used to run Grafsy. e.g. systemd or supervisord.
-Default is none.
+Default is none
-- clientSendInterval - the interval, after which client will send data to graphite.
-In seconds.
+- clientSendInterval - The interval, after which client will send data to graphite.
+In seconds
-- metricsPerSecond - Maximum amount of metrics which can be processed per second.
-    In case of problems with connection/amount of metrics, this configuration will take save up to maxMetrics\*clientSendInterval metrics in retryFile.
+- metricsPerSecond - Maximum amount of metrics which can be processed per second In case of problems with connection/amount of metrics, this configuration will take save up to maxMetrics\*clientSendInterval metrics in retryFile
-    Also these 2 params are exactly allocating memory.
+    Also these 2 params are exactly allocating memory
 - allowedMetrics - Regexp of allowed metric.
 Every metric which is not passing check against regexp will be removed
 - log - Main log file

 ## Sending and cache

 - graphiteAddr - Real Graphite server to which client will send all data
+- connectTimeout - Timeout for connecting to graphiteAddr.
+Timeout for writing metrics themselves will be clientSendInterval-connectTimeout-1.
+Default 7.
+In seconds
 - localBind - Local address:port for local daemon
 - metricDir - Directory, in which developers/admins... can write any file with metrics
 - retryFile - Data, which was not sent will be buffered in this file